 Change your sleeping position

 If you regularly sleep on your back, it might be time to switch to your side or your front.
 This is because when you sleep on your back, your tongue flops backwards and can partially block your throat.
 This in turn restricts air flow.
 As an alternative, if your mattress is adjustable, try elevating the head of your bed to a semi-seated position to position your head and neck higher.
 Whatever you do, always make sure your airways are totally clear.
+Read about the different sleeping positions here.

 Avoid alcohol before bed